Elvisthegreat/auto_spare_part/README.md

 - When i first deployed the website to heroku, i found that alot of images were broken and only the Alt name was only showing up
 - Found that the page 404 added to the website when a user tries to enter an invalid url link wasn't hidden under the navigation bar
 - On tablet screen size the remove product button under the increment button in the cart is not really aligning properly
-- Delete modal was under the navigation because there of the z-index of the nav bar
+- Delete modal was under the navigation because of the z-index of the nav bar

 **Issues Fixed:**
 - When a user log in to the deployed website from heroku site no longer displaying Server error 505 ✔️